secondlevel/EEG-classification/README.md

 In the training step, there provided six file to train different model.

 Each file contains a different model architecture with a different activation.
-In addition, you can config the training parameters through the following argparse.
+In addition, you can config the training parameters through the following argparse, and use the following instructions to train different method.

+Finally, you will get such training result.
+The first picture is about DeepConvNet, and the second picture is about EEGNet.

 ```bash=
 parser.add_argument('--epochs', type=int, default='700', help='training epochs')